sopra-fs24-group-25/SketchyPhone-Client/README.md

  ## How to Contribute
 1. Clone the repositories to your local machine and create a new branch.

-2. Make your respective changes and ensuring there are no build errors and all tests pass.
+2. Make your respective changes and ensuring there are no build errors.

 3. Create a Pull Request with a detailed description.

 ## Roadmap
 - Implement microphone feature for all users in the game
-- All users to spend their accumulated votes to manipulate other user's microphone output with humorous effects.
+- Allow users to spend their accumulated votes to manipulate other user's microphone output with humorous effects.
 - Provide users with a account recovery service, in case they lost their account credentials.